 Sauces: I have tried many sauces over the years, including several of my own, but after a visit to Kansas City the only one I use now is Oklahoma Joe’s Kansas City Bar-B-Que Sauce, which you can purchase online.
 It is the perfect mix of smoky and sweet and it works very well with ribs.
 Why do you think they’re world famous?

-When ready, pull `em out and enjoy with corn on the cob, slaw, or (my favorite) Hawaiian mac salad.
-Here’s what it looks like:
+When ready, pull `em out and enjoy with corn on the cob, slaw, or Hawaiian mac salad (my personal favorite).
+Here’s what it looks like ( I like mine with some char):

 The taste: amazing!
 Enjoy.